 Piccolo - 5.5

-SIGH..oh boy How the relevance of our favourite namekian here diminished completely in this, piccolo's character is really handled quite badly in this show now allow me to explain, Yes He literally becomes the best nanny in the world for pan growing up but is that all we know piccolo for??
+SIGH..oh boy How the relevance of our favourite namekian here diminished completely in this, piccolo's character is really handled quite badly in this show now allow me to explain, Yes He literally gets shafted to becoming the best nanny in the world for pan growing up but is that all we know piccolo for??

 He does give good insight into knowing about fighting in general, Yet he only has a few fights in the show but in terms of how they are done they are terribly handled considering piccolo is a good battle strategist and that does a lot of harm to him as a fighter in this show.